Lukasz17git/microTailwind/README.md

 ## Expanded Theme

-Expands the default TailwindCSS theme with pixel values transformed into rems and more usefull values, like:
+**Expands the default TailwindCSS default theme with pixel values transformed into rems and more usefull utilities.**

-- Pixel based values transformed into rem values automatically with the dot notation.
-  - Example: 2.
-(2px => 0.125rem)
-- More percentage values for the width, height, padding, margin, etc.
-- More "em" values for the width, height, padding, margin, etc.
-- "min", "max", "fit", "a"(auto) values for the width, height, padding, margin, etc.
-- More opacity values.
-- More z-index values.
-- And so on...

 ```javascript
 //tailwind.config.js
 import { withMicrotailwindExtensions } from 'microtailwind'

 export default {